mouhssineEL/mouhssineEL.github.io/_posts/low-level/osdev/2023-04-16-buildingos-1.md

 ```
 {: file='Error'}

-Before the `main` function is executed, there is a `start` function that works with the *runtime system*.
+Before the `main` function is executed, there is a `start` function that works with the *runtime system*[^fn-nth-2].
 According to Wikipedia, a runtime system is:
-> In computer programming, a runtime system or runtime environment is a sub-system that exists both in the computer where a program is created, as well as in the computers where the program is intended to be run.

 In a typical Rust binary, execution starts in a C runtime library called `crt0` (*C runtime zero*).
 The entry point of the Rust runtime is then called from this runtime and is marked as `start`.
 To overwrite this entry point, we must create our own `_start` function, since we don't have a `main` function:
 ```rust